Welcome to the official website of Jefferson County New York

 The Jefferson County Department of Motor Vehicles (DMV) office is located at 175 Arsenal St. in Watertown.
 Many transactions, such as applying for a driver's permit, can be done online.
 However, some transactions must be completed in person and/or by a parent/guardian.

-There is a fee in applying for your ID; however, the fee may be waived if you receive public assistance.
+There is a fee in applying for your ID.
 The cost of the fee varies based on your age and what type of ID you are applying for.

 If you are under age 21 and seeking a Non-Driver ID, a parent / guardian will need to fill out a form (MV-45) provided at the DMV office that will verify your identity.
 This form must be signed at the DMV office.
 The parent / guardian must also present 6 "points" of proof of their identity (see: ID-44 form).
 The applicant will also need to provide proof of date of birth and Social Security card.